Build Cookbook Stand

 I originally picked out these sticks of Ambrosia Maple for the rails but later changed my mind when I uncovered some highly figured Curly Maple scraps that I had.
 Either would have looked great, but I’m glad I went with the Curly Maple on this one.

-maple and walnut cookbook rack
+maple and walnut

 Step 2: Cut your wood to size and notch the side pieces